igloude/compiled-successfully/content/blog/hiding-things-with-css/index.md

 `visibility: hidden;`

-- Hidden, but still occupies the same space in the document layout.
+- Visually hidden, but still occupies the same space in the visual flow.
 - Unlike the `display` property, `visibility` is animatable.
 Pairs nicely with a short `opacity` transition when animating an element in.

 ## Use Case